This post was originally posted on September 27, 2016 and has been updated for accuracy and comprehensiveness.

 5. Window and Glass Sensors

-Many burglars gain access to homes through unlocked first-floor windows.
-Enhance the security of your new home by testing the locks on each entry point.
-If you are able to gain access to your home using little force, consider installing sensors that notify you when a window has been opened.
+Windows are the second most common point of entry for burglars.
+In fact, 22 percent of burglars break in through a first-floor window.
+Enhance your new home’s security by testing the locks on each window.
+If you are able to gain access to your home using little force, consider replacing the window or installing sensors that notify you when a window has been opened.
+There are many effective security solutions on the market to secure your windows, such as sensors and cameras.

 6. Smart Locks

 Doors are one of the most common entry points for burglars.
-Test deadbolts to ensure they properly secure doors, since a faulty deadbolt could make it easy for intruders to gain access into your home.
+In fact, 34 percent of burglars enter through front or back doors during a break-in.
+To protect your home, test deadbolts to ensure they properly secure doors.
+Faulty deadbolts make it easier for intruders to gain access into your home.